beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

    smurf could start flooding their LAN with broadcast traffic.)

 2. Send the data to the "global" broadcast address.
-This is [ix[255.255.255.255]] `255.255.255.255`, aka [ixtt[INADDR\_BROADCAST]] `INADDR_BROADCAST`.
+This is [i[`255.255.255.255`]] `255.255.255.255`, aka [i[`INADDR_BROADCAST` macro]] `INADDR_BROADCAST`.
 Many machines will automatically bitwise AND this with your network number to convert it to a network broadcast address, but some won't.
 It varies.
 Routers do not forward this type of broadcast packet off your local network, ironically enough.

 So what happens if you try to send data on the broadcast address without first setting the `SO_BROADCAST` socket option?
 Well, let's fire up good